applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> HTML(show_table(seq1, seq2, data))
 ```

-**Step 2**:  Using a substitution matrix, score each cell in the matrix.
+#### Step 2: Fill in scoring matrix. <link src="SyHOVJ"/>

+This is the first time we'll differ from the steps we performed above.
+We'll now score all subsitutions using a substitution matrix, instead of scoring all matches with one value and all mismatches with another value.
+We'll do this by looking up the pair of residues corresponding to each matrix cell in the BLOSUM 50 matrix, and then storing that value in the blank matrix that we created in Step 1.

 ```python
 >>> from iab.algorithms import generate_score_matrix